 Antoine Gauthier

-Antoine Gauthier has been at the head of the Quebec Council for Living Heritage (CQPV) since 2009.
-Within this national umbrella organization, he has led several projects, consultations, conferences, training and publications.
-As an expert in intangible cultural heritage and a specialist in the 2003 UNESCO Convention, he regularly gives lectures.
-Many of his articles have appeared in national and international publications.
-He holds a master's degree in International Studies from Laval University (law, economics & political science) as well as a master's degree in philosophy from the University of Montreal.
-Mr. Gauthier previously worked for the Organization of World Heritage Cities, the UNESCO Chair in Cultural Heritage at Laval University, the Organization Secretariat of the 12th Francophonie Summit (Ministry of Foreign Affairs of Canada) and the International Youth Hostel Federation.
-As a traditional musician and researcher, he has received grants from the arts councils of Quebec and Canada several times.
+Antoine Gauthier is a distinguished expert in intangible cultural heritage (ICH) and a member of the International Advisory & Directors Board (IAB) of Culture Masters.
+Since 2025, he has served in a leadership role at the Jean-Charles-Bonenfant Foundation under the National Assembly of Quebec, where he oversees strategic programs related to grants, parliamentary internships, symposiums, civic education, and public engagement.
+From 2009 to 2025, Gauthier served as Executive Director of the Quebec Council for Living Heritage (CQPV), leading numerous projects, consultations, conferences, training initiatives, and publications within this major national umbrella organization for living heritage.
+An internationally recognized specialist in the 2003 UNESCO Convention for the Safeguarding of the Intangible Cultural Heritage, he regularly delivers lectures and has contributed articles to various national and international publications.
+He holds a master’s degree in International Studies from Laval University (law, economics, and political science) and a master’s degree in philosophy from University of Montreal.
+Mr. Gauthier previously worked with the Organization of World Heritage Cities, the UNESCO Chair in Cultural Heritage at Laval University, the Secretariat of the 12th Francophonie Summit under Canada’s Ministry of Foreign Affairs, and the International Youth Hostel Federation.
+As a traditional musician and researcher, he has received multiple grants from the arts councils of Quebec and Canada.